sungnga/practice/graphQL/README.md

     ```

 ### Comment Challenge
-**Part I**
-  - Set up Comment Type definition
+- **Part I - Goal: Set up Comment Type definition**
-    1. Set up a "Comment" type with id and text fields.
+  - Set up a "Comment" type with id and text fields.
 Both non-nullable
-    2. Set up a "comments" array with 4 comments
+  - Set up a "comments" array with 4 comments
-    3. Set up a "comments" query with a resolver that returns all of the comment
+  - Set up a "comments" query with a resolver that returns all of the comment
-    4. Run a query to get all 4 comments with both id and text fields
+  - Run a query to get all 4 comments with both id and text fields

-**Part II**
-  - Goal: Set up a relationship between Comment and User
+- **Part II - Goal: Set up a relationship between Comment and User**
-    1. Set up an author field on Comment
+  - Set up an author field on Comment
-    2. Update all comments in an array to have a new author field (use one of the user ids as value)
+  - Update all comments in an array to have a new author field (use one of the user ids as value)
-    3. Create a resolver for the Comment author field that returns the user who wrote the comment
+  - Create a resolver for the Comment author field that returns the user who wrote the comment
-    4. Run a sample query that gets all comments and gets the author's name
+  - Run a sample query that gets all comments and gets the author's name
-    5. Set up a comments field on User
+  - Set up a comments field on User
-    6. Set up a resolver for the User comments field that returns all comments belonging to that user
+  - Set up a resolver for the User comments field that returns all comments belonging to that user
-    7. Run a sample query that gets all users and all their comments
+  - Run a sample query that gets all users and all their comments

-**Part III**
-  - Goal: Set up a relationship between Comment and User
+- **Part III - Goal: Set up a relationship between Comment and User**
-    1. Set up a post field on Comment
+  - Set up a post field on Comment
-    2. Update all comments in the array to have a new post field (use one of the post ids as value)
+  - Update all comments in the array to have a new post field (use one of the post ids as value)
-    3. Create a resolver for the Comment post field that returns the post that the comment belongs to
+  - Create a resolver for the Comment post field that returns the post that the comment belongs to
-    4. Run a sample query that gets all comments and gets the post name
+  - Run a sample query that gets all comments and gets the post name
-    5. Set up a comments field on Post
+  - Set up a comments field on Post
-    6. Set up a resolver for the Post comments field that returns all comments belonging to that post
+  - Set up a resolver for the Post comments field that returns all comments belonging to that post
-    7. Run a sample query that gets all posts and all their comments
+  - Run a sample query that gets all posts and all their comments

 ## S3: GRAPHQL BASICS: MUTATIONS